davidecavaliere/angular-scrollspy/README.md

 #### angular-scrollspy is a simple scrollspy directive for angularjs

 This module is an event driver scrollspy directive.
 In other words is uses events to highlight the right anchor at the right time.
-I guess this is a more performat approach to list/array solutions.
+I guess this is a more efficient approach to list/array solutions.
 In any case in a good showcase of angularjs events.

 ## Demo
 to come